Filz3/GoodnotesWebExporter/README.md

 # Installation:

-Install playwright according to tutorials availble online.
+Install node.js and playwright according to tutorials availble online.
 Put the export-goodnotes.js and the package.json in the same folder.
 You might have to adjust the package.json, eg. the playwright version.
 Open an command windows, navigate to the folder with those files, and type "node export-goodnotes.js".